 How does the distance learning MSc relate to the campus MSc programme?

-The distance learning version of the MSc was launched in 2004 and broadly mirrors the campus course, with a slightly reduced selection of modules.
+The distance learning version of the MSc broadly mirrors the campus course, with a slightly reduced selection of modules.
 All staff supporting the distance learning programme are all members of the ISG or approved information security professionals, including some distinguished past graduates of the MSc programme itself.
-The content, quality and assessment of modules is very closely monitored between the distance and campus-based version of the programme, so that the degree you obtain by distance learning is to all intents and purposes academically identical to that of the campus MSc.
+The content, quality and assessment of modules is very closely monitored between the distance and campus-based version of the programme.

 How is the distance learning MSc supported?